 - mailing lists

 - specialized market research

 - lettershop services.

 Through such organizations, AMA data have been made available to medical publishers, CME providers, pharmaceutical companies, physician recruiters, hospitals, market researchers and investment firms, insurance companies, and other entities interested in medically related data.

 Physician lists are directly available from a few of the AMA Database Licensees.
-Those who provide these services are listed below.

 For more information on AMA Database Licensing, e-mail your inquiries to the Department of Database Licensing.